-The Graduate Program in Public Health was established at Stony Brook to train people who wish to integrate the knowledge, skills, vision, and values of public health into their careers and provide leadership in the field.
-The Program leads to the Master of Public Health (MPH) degree, and there also are a number of combined and concurrent programs available.
+The Program in Public Health was established at Stony Brook to train people who wish to integrate the knowledge, skills, vision, and values of public health into their careers and provide leadership in the field.
+The Program leads to the Master of Public Health (MPH) degree, and there also are a number of combined and concurrent programs available, as well as Advanced Graduate Certificates.